mclemente/simplefog/README.md

 [![ko-fi](https://img.shields.io/badge/ko--fi-Support%20Me-red?style=flat-square&logo=ko-fi)](https://ko-fi.com/mclemente)

-# Simplefog
+# Simple Fog
 A module for [FoundryVTT](https://foundryvtt.com) that lets you draw fog of war manually.

 ## Feature overview video

 [![Feature Overview](https://img.youtube.com/vi/gTt6FDQ7iQA/hqdefault.jpg)](https://www.youtube.com/watch?v=gTt6FDQ7iQA)

-Encounter Library did a review of Simplefog which explains how it works much better than I can, please check it out if you would like an idea how this module works.
+Encounter Library did a review of Simple Fog which explains how it works much better than I can, please check it out if you would like an idea how this module works.

 ## Features

-- Simplefog implements a manual fog of war layer above the core vision layer
+- Simple Fog implements a manual fog of war layer above the core vision layer
-  - Enable and disable the simplefog layer at any time, per scene
+  - Enable and disable the Simple Fog layer at any time, per scene
-  - This allows you to use both Simplefog AND the core vision for line of sight, or alternatively use only one or the other, on a scene by scene basis
+  - This allows you to use both Simple Fog AND the core vision for line of sight, or alternatively use only one or the other, on a scene by scene basis
-- Tokens can be automatically hidden and revealed when underneath Simplefog with a configurable opacity threshold
+- Tokens can be automatically hidden and revealed when underneath Simple Fog with a configurable opacity threshold
 - Implements a history system so you can easily undo your actions
 - Various drawing tools for drawing and erasing fog of war manually
   - Brush tool